puzzle/ansible-training/content/en/docs/04/01/_index.en.md

 ### Task 2

-* In your playbook `webserver.yml`, ensure that that the package `firewalld` is installed.
+* In your playbook `webserver.yml`, ensure that the package `firewalld` is installed.
 Do the installation of `httpd` and `firewalld` in one task.
 Do you really need to use a loop?
-Have a look at the description of Ansible's `dnf` module.
+Have a look at the description of Ansible's `ansible.builtin.dnf` module.

 {{% details title="Solution Task 2" %}}
 ```yaml